 The importance of healthy fats cannot be understated!

 For one thing, we need fats, especially cholesterol to make hormones.
+Your liver makes the cholesterol you need in you body, but these fats also deliver fat soluble nutrients.
 Your fertility and pregnancy require a particular balance of hormones and fats help supply the body with building blocks for hormones.

 Quality of fats is important.
 You can read more about which fats are best here.